muzkr/moto/README.md

 ## Usage

 > [!CAUTION]
+> <span style="text-transform: uppercase; ">After installing Moto, the stock firmware will not function, even if you later restore the stock bootloader.
+If you ever need to run stock firmware in the future, do not install Moto!</span>

+> [!CAUTION]
-> Although Moto makes updating firmware and data very simple, it is a powerful tool and careless or improper handling can lead to catastrophic consequences, such as data corruption including calibration data.
-This data is unique to each device and, once lost, is almost impossible to recover.
+> Moto is easy-to-use yet very powerful!
+Careless or improper handling can lead to catastrophic consequences, such as data corruption including calibration data.
 No one other than the user themselves — including the author of Moto — shall be held responsible for any consequences.

-Moto will replace the original bootloader, so special tools are required to flash it to the radio.
-It is recommended to use [Ichi](https://github.com/muzkr/ichi), a sister project specifically designed for updating bootloaders.

 > [!WARNING]
 > Updating the bootloader is a risky operation.
 An incomplete update may render the device unable to boot again.
-No one other than the user themselves — including the author of Moto or Ichi — shall be held responsible for any consequences.
+No one other than the user themselves shall be held responsible for any consequences.

+Moto will replace the original bootloader, so special tools are required to flash it to the radio.
+It is recommended to use [Ichi](https://github.com/muzkr/ichi), a sister project specifically designed for updating bootloaders.

 Just like with the stock bootloader, holding down the PTT button while powering on the device will enter Moto's DFU mode.